gookit/validate/README.md

 `ints/isInts`  |  Check value is int slice type(only allow `[]int`).
-`minLen/minLength`  |  Check the minimum length of the value is the given size `maxLen/maxLength`  |  Check the maximum length of the value is the given size `eqField`  |  Check that the field value is equals to the value of another field `neField`  |  Check that the field value is not equals to the value of another field `gteField`  |  Check that the field value is greater than or equal to the value of another field `gtField`  |  Check that the field value is greater than the value of another field `lteField`  |  Check if the field value is less than or equal to the value of another field `ltField`  |  Check that the field value is less than the value of another field `file/isFile`  |  Verify if it is an uploaded file `image/isImage`  |  Check if it is an uploaded image file and support suffix check `mime/mimeType/inMimeTypes`  |  Check that it is an uploaded file and is in the specified MIME type
+`minLen/minLength`  |  Check the minimum length of the value is the given size `maxLen/maxLength`  |  Check the maximum length of the value is the given size `eq_field/eqField`  |  Check that the field value is equals to the value of another field `ne_field/neField`  |  Check that the field value is not equals to the value of another field `gte_field/gteField`  |  Check that the field value is greater than or equal to the value of another field `gt_field/gtField`  |  Check that the field value is greater than the value of another field `lte_field/lteField`  |  Check if the field value is less than or equal to the value of another field `lt_field/ltField`  |  Check that the field value is less than the value of another field `file/isFile`  |  Verify if it is an uploaded file `image/isImage`  |  Check if it is an uploaded image file and support suffix check `mime/mimeType/inMimeTypes`  |  Check that it is an uploaded file and is in the specified MIME type